-CYANCO maintains a comprehensive Emergency Response Plan.
-The plan is reviewed regularly with its most recent revision occurring in 2009.
-Industrial combination shower / low-pressure eye wash stations are located throughout the facility.
-ABC dry chemical fire extinguishers are located in production areas and any areas that potentially have cyanide in them.
-Safety showers and Eyewash stations are tested weekly.
-Fire extinguishers and fire suppression systems are tested monthly.
-The facility has water, oxygen, resuscitator, antidote and a means of communication readily available at strategic points in the plant.
-Emergency equipment is inspected on a monthly basis as part of the general housekeeping and safety inspection process.
 Emergency response equipment is stored and tested according to manufacturer's recommendations.
 Cyanide antidote medicine is stored centrally in the control room.
-MSDS and first aid procedures on cyanide are available to workers in areas.
-MSDS sheets are available in the control room.
+Material Safety Data Sheets (MSDSs) and first aid procedures on cyanide are available to workers.
+MSDSs are available in the control room and on the company intranet.
 First aid procedures are contained in the Emergency Response Plan.
-Storage CYANCO Company, L.L.C Cyanide Production Number Jung C November 6, 2009 Name of Facility Date Management System Solutions, Inc. Page 7 of 12 tanks, process tanks, containers and piping containing cyanide are properly identified to alert employees of their contents.
+Storage tanks, process tanks, containers and piping containing cyanide are properly identified to alert employees of their contents.
 All piping observed during the audit was very well marked and showed the direction of flow.

 Decontamination procedures for employees and contractors are outlined in formal procedures.
 Cyanide safety training is given annually and employees and supervisors demonstrated a very good understanding of the decontamination policy and the need for to take safety precautions.
 The plant has an emergency response team that provides first aid assistance to workers who may be exposed to cyanide.
 The Emergency Response Plan calls for the decontamination of a cyanide exposure victim prior to transport.
-Communications between plant personnel and the local community are very strong and formal communications are sent out to the local hospital every two years.
-The operation is located in a mining community and local hospitals and emergency personnel are qualified for treating cyanide exposure victims.
+Communications between plant personnel and the local community are very strong and formal community and local hospitals and emergency personnel are qualified for treating cyanide exposure victims.
 The operation conducts mock emergency drills, holds a drill critique, and evaluates the need for further training or adjustment to the emergency procedures each year.
 Full incident investigation reports are filled out in the event that one occurs.
 Records were available to show involvement of management, identification of root cause factors, and implementation of recommendations.

 3. MONITORING: Ensure that process controls are protective of the environment.

 Production Practice 3.1: Conduct environmental monitoring to confirm that planned or unplanned releases of cyanide do not result in adverse impacts.
-The operation is I in full compliance with Production Practice 3.1 Summarize the basis for this Finding: